15below/Ensconce/docs/cli/deploy-apps.md

 ---
-title: Deploying Apps
+title: Deploying Applications
-description: Application deployment details
+description: How to deploy applications with a configuration update
 ---

-# Deploying Apps
+# Deploying Applications

 ## Overview